DanielCho-HK/Colorization/README.md

 You are welcome to promote papers via pull request. <br>
 The process to submit a pull request:
 - a.
 Fork the project into your own repository.
 - b.
-Add the Title, Author, Conference, Paper link, Project link, and Code link in `README.md` with the below format:
+Add the Title, Author, Full name of Journal or Conference, Paper link in `README.md` with the below format:
 ```
 **Title**<br>
 *Author*<br>